elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 03 Crisp Notes - Sociology of Development.md

 By the late 1960s, the modernization paradigm came under heavy attack, leading to its decline.

 1.  **Empirical Failure:** The theory failed in practice.
 Decades of Western aid and investment did not lead to the promised "take-off" in most of Latin America, Africa, and Asia.
 Instead, inequality and poverty often worsened.
 2.  **Ethnocentrism:** The theory is deeply **ethnocentric**, assuming that the Western model of development is the only desirable or possible one.
-It devalues traditional cultures and ignores the unique historical paths of different societies.
+It **devalues traditional cultures** and ignores the unique historical paths of different societies.
 3.  **Ignoring History and Colonialism:** Its most significant flaw was its complete failure to account for the role of **colonialism and imperialism**.
 It treated developing nations as if they existed in a historical vacuum, ignoring the fact that their "tradition" was often a product of centuries of colonial exploitation that had destroyed their indigenous industries and distorted their economies.
 4.  **The Dependency Theory Critique:** This was the most powerful theoretical challenge.
 Thinkers like **Andre Gunder Frank** argued that the modernization paradigm had it exactly backward.
-Underdevelopment was not an original, internal state; it was an **active process** caused by the integration of these societies into the global capitalist system on unequal terms.
-The West did not develop in isolation; it developed by actively **"underdeveloping"** the rest of the world.
+Underdevelopment was not an original, internal state; it was an **active process** caused by the integration of these societies into the global capitalist system on unequal terms. *The West did not develop in isolation; it developed by actively **"underdeveloping"** the rest of the world*.

 #### **Conclusion**